IAccessible/IAccessible.github.io/index.md

     url: "assessment#showcase-your-accessibility-conformance-with-standardized-reports"
     btn_label : "More about VPATs"
     excerpt: |
       We create VPAT reports to showcase the accessibility conformance of your application .
-Our comprehensive VPAT reports provide results against Section 508, WCAG 2.1, and EN 341 549 European standard.
+Our VPAT reports provide results against Section 508, WCAG 2.1, and EN 341 549 European standard.

 other_services:
   - image_path : "assets/images/experience.jpg"